 Managing portfolios of projects involves overseeing the completion of a wide range of activities and processes.
 Making it work at scale and doing it right can require considerable amounts of time and energy.

 Establishing realistic project schedules, defining the critical path, finding the optimal way to allocate resources across projects and tasks, figuring out the best make-up for a portfolio, and maintaining balance over time are complex and delicate activities.
-This is the reason why Project Management Offices and portfolio management professionals need the support of project portfolio management software tools that are specifically designed to help consolidate and rationalize the management and maintenance of project portfolios.
+This is why Project Management Offices and portfolio management professionals need the support of project portfolio management software tools.
+Specifically, those designed to help consolidate and rationalize the management and maintenance of project portfolios.

-Here is an overview of the PPM platforms available to PMOs and of the key tool features designed to help take PPM activities to the next level.
+Here is an overview of the PPM tools available to PMOs and of the key features and benefits of PPM tools designed to help take PPM activities to the next level.

 Project Portfolio Management systems offer PMOs and project, program or portfolio managers the specific capabilities they need in order to optimize project and portfolio outcomes.
 Such software tools provide a framework for managing project resources, schedules, and budgets effectively and they help to coordinate all project-related activities so as to maximize value at the level of the portfolio while keeping operational, technical, financial, and organizational risk at bay.